A Leader in Family Medicine and Primary Care

 The department has multiple curricular offerings in all four years of the medical school curriculum.
 These include the Family Medicine Clerkship, the Family Medicine Subinternship, and electives in sports medicine, maternal-child health, outpatient medicine, advanced communication skills, the Healer’s Art course, narrative medicine, research, and others.

 Research, Clinical Practice, and Community Involvement

-A thriving research division informs improved approaches to the conduct and organization of primary care, with emphasis on problems of the underserved and their communities, care of patients with disabilities, the integration of primary care, inpatient care, public health, mental health, and other areas.
+A thriving research division informs improved approaches to the conduct and organization of primary care, with emphasis on problems of the underserved and their communities, care of patients with disabilities, the integration of primary care, inpatient care, public health, mental health, integrative medicine, and other areas.